harrydng1209/code-base-react-native/README.md

 - `android`: Start the server and open the app on Android
 - `ios`: Start the server and open the app on iOS
 - `web`: Start the server for web development
+- `build:android`: Build the Android app using EAS
+- `build:ios`: Build the iOS app using EAS
 - `format`: Format code using Prettier
 - `lint`: Lint code using ESLint and fix issues
 - `type-check`: Perform type checking with TypeScript Compiler